cadencorontzos/lzf/README.md

 ### Example Output

 Here is an example of what would be output by the program.
-This is for an input file
+This is for an txt file, although the algoritm does work on other file types.

 ```
 %>